computer screen with lines of code

 What’s a master’s in data science?

-A master’s in data science is a one- to two-year graduate program that combines coursework in computer science, applied mathematics, data science principles, and more with opportunities for practical application through capstone projects, internships and practica.
+A master’s in data science is a one- to two-year graduate program that combines coursework in computer science, applied mathematics, data science principles, and more with opportunities for practical application through capstone projects, internships, and practica.
 While a graduate of a data science master’s program will often go on to become a data scientist, other potential career paths include data architect, data engineer, data analyst, business analyst, and business intelligence analyst.
 For more, see our article on data science jobs.

 Master’s in data science curriculum